-Communication of Outcome: The ORSC Staff will notify the Principal Investigator of the outcome of review via iRIS in a timely manner.
-The ORSC staff will include a list of continuing reviews approved by expedited review in the agenda for the next Full Board meeting.
+Communication of Outcome: IRB staff will notify the Principal Investigator of the outcome of review via iRIS in a timely manner.
+IRB staff will include a list of continuing reviews approved by expedited review in the agenda for the next Full Board meeting.

 Expired Study - When continuing review of a research protocol does not occur prior to the end of the approval period specified by the CPHS, CPHS approval expires automatically.
 There is no grace period extending the conduct of the research beyond the expiration date of CPHS approval.
 Expiration of CPHS approval for the research will not be reported to OHRP as a suspension of CPHS approval.

-If the safety and wellbeing of the patients already enrolled in the study would be compromised by stopping study procedures, the Principal Investigator must contact Executive Chairperson/Designee.
-The Executive Chairperson/Designee give permission for continuation and instruct the Principal Investigator to submit continuing review documents.
-ORSC Staff will place the research study for CPHS review at the next available meeting.
+If the safety and wellbeing of the patients already enrolled in the study would be compromised by stopping study procedures, the Principal Investigator must contact executive chair or designee.
+The executive chair or designee may give permission for continuation and instruct the Principal Investigator to submit continuing review documents.
+IRB staff will place the research study for CPHS review at the next available meeting.

-Study Completion: Continuing review must occur until the research is permanently closed i.e. all participants have completed all research-related activities, and collection and analysis of private identifiable information has been completed.
-When a study is completed, the PI should submit study completion reports within 30 days after completion of the study.
+Study Completion: When a study is completed, the PI should submit study completion reports within 30 days after completion of the study.
 Completion reports should be submitted using the Study Closure Report.

 REFERENCES TO POLICIES AND PROCEDURES